jwparker1797/BasicWorldMap/README.md

 2. ArcGIS API module
 3. A custom stylesheet for this specific map

-### The body of the page references the map script and provides a div element where the map will live.
+### The body

+This part references the map script and provides a div element where the map will live.

 ```body
 <body>